FCSAmerica/angular-fcsa-number/CHANGLOG.md

 * Enhancements
   * Not adding commas to the decimal portion of the number
   * Allowing commas to be entered by the user.
 Thanks @jbulat
+  * A hyphen only value is marked invalid

 ### 1.2.1